burrscurr/linesman/README.md

 Then, the CLI tool can be started with `poetry run linesman`.
 Run tests with `poetry run pytest`.
 Pass `--cov` flag to pytest to get a test coverage report.

+## Documentation

+Conceptual documentation can be found on [readthedocs](https://linesman.readthedocs.io).